CyrilSharma/Blog/content/article/ai-is-a-step-change.typ

 I don't buy it.
 To see why, let's look at the differences between computers and AI.

 There were many people who thought computers would eliminate a lot of jobs.
 The reasoning was that a much smaller team could do the work of a much larger team, and hence reduce operating costs.
 However, instead of hiring less people, companies started hiring _more_ people, why?
-Well from the companies perspective, the marginal value of adding a single person went _up_, armed with a computer, a single person could add much more value then they could before.
+Well from the companies' perspective, the marginal value of adding a single person went _up_, armed with a computer, a single person could add much more value than they could before.

 What about with AI?
 Well, now, for a lot of jobs, companies will have to choose between spending more money on AI agents which perform tasks, or humans which perform the same set of tasks.
 If AI is much better and cheaper, then why would you ever hire a human?

-The key difference is that computers are a _collaborative_ technology, they allow a person to do much more then they could without one.
+The key difference is that computers are a _collaborative_ technology, they allow a person to do much more than they could without one.
 On the other hand, AI is a _competitive_ technology, it's trying to offer the same skill-set as a person.

 As an analogy, imagine your company gives people haircuts.
 Previously, better haircut technology didn't affect the number of employees you had, it just increased the quality of the service.
 The technology was _collaborative_.
 Now, imagine there's a robot which can deal out high-quality haircuts for a fraction of the cost of a person, a _competitive_ technology.
 Assuming you keep your customers, your company will make more money buying robots then it would paying for employees.